This Is What “Never Settle for Mediocrity” Gets Wrong

 - Feeling insignificant

-So they chase constant improvement, at least in part, to avoid those feelings.
+So they pursue constant self-improvement, at least in part, to avoid those feelings.

 But there’s an uncomfortable truth here: